DevDimov/recipe-book/readme.md

 ## Demo

-Deployed on AWS Elastic Beanstalk with CodePipeline, and available here: http://recipebook-env.eba-74rvuhh4.eu-west-2.elasticbeanstalk.com/
+Deployed on AWS Elastic Beanstalk with CodePipeline.
+To view and interact with the app via a web browser, please contact me.

 ## Screenshots